 The school will provide an early morning snack to all students.
-A healthy lunch may be brought from home or parents/guardians may purchase meals / milk / water from the cafeteria.
-Hot lunches are not available during the two K-12 remote learning days or during the summer session.
+A healthy lunch may be brought from home or parents/guardians may purchase meals from the cafeteria.
+School lunches are not included in tuition.
+School lunches are not available during the K-12 remote learning day.
 An afternoon snack is also provided for Full Day students following nap time.
 If food allergies are a concern, please note concerns on the Health Profile Form in FACTS Family Portal and contact the teacher.